MicroBioGen genetically modified yeast could be key to renewable liquid fuels

 Ethanol is a high octane fuel that can be blended with petrol or used at high concentrations with minor modifications.
 It is currently produced in large volumes in the USA and Brazil, but is held back by its higher production costs than petroleum alternatives.

-In Australia, “E85” fuel is popular amongst some car enthusiasts, with blends of up to 85 per cent ethanol and 15 per cent gasoline allowing more power to be unlocked from engines.
+In Australia, “E85” fuel is popular amongst some car enthusiasts, with blends of up to 85 per cent ethanol and 15 per cent petrol allowing more power to be unlocked from engines.
 Particularly strong gains are possible with turbocharged engines, which are held back by the lower octane rating of conventional pump fuels.

 In places like Brazil where ethanol is more common, it has been a popular lower-cost alternative to petrol and other liquid fuels for everyday use.